romnissan/ElevatorBattle/README.md

 ### 3.1 Baseline: The Naive Algorithm
 The Naive algorithm operates on a strict **First-Come-First-Serve (FCFS)** basis.
 * **Logic:** The controller iterates through floors.
 Upon finding the *first* floor with a waiting queue, it assigns the *first* available elevator.
-* **Constraint:** Once an elevator accepts a request, it is "locked" to that destination.
-It does not scan for other passengers along its path, nor does it re-optimize based on proximity.
+* **Constraint:** Unlike real-world scenarios where a full elevator might still stop despite being unable to board more passengers, our Naive algorithm bypasses floors when at capacity and dispatches a different available elevator instead, which improves the baseline performance.

 ### 3.2 The Improved Algorithm
 The Improved Algorithm utilizes a multi-phase heuristic strategy involving **Active Request Interception** and **Smart Parking**.